 When flying out to Tel Aviv, we expected questioning and tighter security and the works.
 And were a little surprised when realising that it was pretty much business as usual.
 Yes, we were asked two quick questions at border control in Tel Aviv, but that was it.
 No extra security check or interview before boarding in Heathrow.

 Last week my goddaughter and her mum were finally visiting us in England for the very first time.
 They both live in Germany, in the village I grew up.
 And although both have been outside Germany before, neither of them had ever travelled by plane.
 My goddaughter is 14 and visiting London was her birthday / Christmas present.
 So ever since she’d been making plans of what she wants to see and do.
-Busy four days this where (more on that will follow shortly).
-With the flights booked already, I decided to write them a little beginners guide to first time flying, since they were rather nervous (or at least mum is) giving step-to-step advice on flying as a first timer.
+Busy four days this were (more on that here).
+With the flights booked already, I decided to write them a little beginners guide to first time flying, since they were rather nervous (or at least mum was) giving step-to-step advice on flying as a first timer.

 And since I figured they might not have been the only first time flyers out there, I decided to share my Beginners Guide to First Time Flying with you all, just in case there are other anxious first-time flyers out there.

 I fly on a regular basis – now there’s a revelation; who would have thought – but pretty much all of my flights are short haul.
 Just an hour, two hours tops if I have to get to Central Europe or Nordics.
 But to actually do a long haul flight?
 Nah, not on a regular basis.
 But as I told before, hubby and I are New York bound again this month and as much as we were looking forward to it, it does come with a long flight at the start and end.
 So what to expect on an eight hour flight?